 In the electric power generation industry, there is a decision problem known as the unit commitment problem.
 As the power demanded over the course of a day varies, the power generation company must decide which power units to start up as the demand increases and which to shutdown as demand decreases.
 A major concern is that there may be a significant cost to startup a generator, regardless of how long it runs.
 It is usually the case that the unit that is more efficient at producing power (e.g., a coal-fired unit) may, however, cost more to startup than say a gas-fired unit.
 Thus, if an extra burst of power is needed for only a short interval of time, it may be more cost effective to start up and run the gas-fired unit.
 A similar cost structure was encountered by Eppen, Martin, and Schrage(1988) in planning startup and shutdown of automotive plants.
-The typical way of representing startup costs, as well as shutdown costs, is with the following three sets of variables: $y{it} = 1$ if unit i is operating in period t, else 0; t0; t1 if unit t2 is started in period t3, else 0; t2 if unit t3 is stops in period t3, else 0.
+The typical way of representing startup costs, as well as shutdown costs, is with the following three sets of variables: $y{it} = 1$ if unit i is operating in period t, else 0; $z{it} = 1$ if unit i is stores in period t, else 0; $z{it} = 1$ if unit i is stores in period t, else 0.